 TAXES IN BANKRUPTCY

-In order to discharge taxes in a Chapter 7 or Chapter 13 bankruptcy your taxes must meet a five prong test.
+In order to discharge taxes in a Chapter 7 or Chapter 13 bankruptcy your taxes must meet a five prong test, one that can help you navigate.
 If one of these prongs is not met then your income taxes cannot be discharged and will be treated as a priority debt in your bankruptcy.

 - Taxes must have been due 3 years ago-The due date for taxes is generally April 15 of each year unless you have filed an extension.
 In order for your income taxes to meet this requirement you must count back whether the taxes where due more than 3 years ago.
 For example if you are filing for bankruptcy on March 10, 2015, then taxes that meet this standard would be 2010 taxes since they were due April 15th of 2011 (unless you filed an extension), but 2011 Taxes would not qualify since it would fall short of being due 3 years ago since they would have been due April 15th, 2012.